 Who Typically Owns Vendor Management?

-In most organizations, vendor management responsibilities are dividend between:
+In most organizations, vendor management responsibilities are typically divided between:

 However, responsibilities may shift depending on company size and structure.